deeepak-tyagii/ai-monitoring-n8n-grafana/README.md

-# AI-Powered Observability Pipeline with Gemini and Grafana
+# AI-Powered Monitoring Pipeline with Gemini and Grafana

 This project provides a complete, containerized AIOps pipeline that automatically analyzes application errors and sends intelligent reports to Slack.
 It uses Grafana for alerting, n8n for workflow automation, and Google's Gemini for AI-powered analysis.